shadmanEshraq/Latency_Estimation/2_BaselineModel/README.md

 ## Next Steps
 This baseline model serves as a reference point for evaluating more sophisticated models in the [Model Definition and Evaluation](../3_Model/README.md) phase.

-> As of **09-Jun-26** we are working on more realistic group-based split on the dataset.
-We will train the next model on the updated spilt.
+> On the next step we applied a group-based split on the dataset, which was a more realistic modelling of the internet.